 The Innovating Streets pilot fund supports quick, low-cost interim improvements focused on delivering streets that put people first – making them safer and more liveable.

-Before we start any work, we will work with users, businesses, residents, iwi and stakeholder groups to ensure the design is right.
+These projects involve users, businesses, residents, iwi and stakeholder groups to ensure the design is right.
 We want solutions that suit the people that use them.
-It’s vital that residents get involved, and we get projects that benefit everyone.

-For many of the projects, the key factor will be to ensure we improve pedestrian and cycling access, while not compromising accessibility.
+For many of the projects, the key factor is ensuring we improve pedestrian and cycling access, while not compromising accessibility.

 There are typically five stages to each project: